5-Month-Old Baby Sold On Craigslist: Tennessee Couple In Custody

 If you or someone you know has information on the whereabouts of Keanaendigo M. James, originally from Williamsport, Pennsylvania, please contact the Lycoming County Police at 570-323-4987.

 Very recently, WRAL confirmed that Cain has three outstanding charges in Wilmington, North Carolina.
-The charges include embezzlement, as well as two charges for breaking into a car dealership.
+The charges include embezzlement, as well as two charges of breaking into a car dealership.

-It is extremely sad that anyone could sell their child in exchange for money, but unfortunately it happens more often than we know.
-Fortunately, both children are safe and out of harms way.
+It is extremely sad that anyone could sell their child in exchange for money, but unfortunately, it happens more often than we know.
+Fortunately, both children are safe and out of harm’s way.

 [Featured Image by Shutterstock]